What is the difference between a Structural Building Regulations Review and a snag list?

 - The engineer will be checking for items that do not comply with building regulations such as inadequate ventilation in timber framed walls, breaches in fire stops and fire doors, incorrectly installed drains etc. A builder is not obliged to advise of building defects known to them.
 Never presume that because a property is newly built that it will comply with all of the current building regulations, that it will be built correctly, or to a recommended standard.

-- A structural snag list will report on issues that will adversely affect the value of the property.
+- A structural building regulations review will report on issues that will adversely affect the value of the property.

-- A structural snag list will cost more than a basic snag list because it is performed by a qualified professional building engineer.
+- A structural building regulations review will cost more than a snag list because it is performed by a qualified professional building engineer.

 - The engineer will have current PI insurance